About

 From Wild Oyster to Tahitian Pearl

-This reliance on naturally occurring oyster populations means that healthy lagoons are not simply beneficial to pearl farming, they are essential to it.
+This reliance on naturally occurring oyster populations means that healthy lagoons are not simply beneficial to pearl farming — they are essential to it.

 The Art and Science of Pearl Cultivation

-Almost every pearl on the market today is cultured, meaning a trained grafter surgically implants a small nucleus and a tiny piece of donor mantle tissue into the oyster.
+Almost every pearl on the market today is cultured, meaning a trained grafter surgically implants a small nucleus and a piece of donor mantle tissue into the oyster.
+This process is extraordinarily delicate, requiring sterile instruments, years of experience, and an exceptionally steady hand.

 Harvesting the Pearl

 After approximately a year and a half, the oysters are brought in for harvest.
+Each pearl is carefully extracted by hand and graded according to its size, shape, surface quality, luster, and color.

 The harvest marks the culmination of years of patience, craftsmanship, and stewardship.
+Many oysters are then grafted a second time using a larger nucleus, continuing the cycle.

 Why Tahitian Pearls

-Produced by the black-lipped pearl oyster, Pinctada margaritifera, they are prized for their naturally dark body colors, remarkable luster, and wide range of overtones, including peacock, silver, blue, pistachio, aubergine, and green.
+Tahitian pearls are among the rarest and most sought-after pearls in the world.
+Produced by the black-lipped pearl oyster, Pinctada margaritifera, they are prized for their naturally dark body colors, remarkable luster, and wide range of overtones including peacock, silver, blue, pistachio, aubergine, and green.

-Unlike many other pearl varieties, Tahitian pearls require years of careful cultivation and are produced in relatively small quantities.
 Their rarity, beauty, and unique color palette have made them a favorite among collectors, designers, and luxury jewelry brands worldwide.

 A Different Kind of Wholesale Partner

 What makes Kamoka different is not simply the quality of our pearls, but the philosophy behind them.
+Our wholesale partners gain access to farm-direct sourcing, transparent grading, personalized selection services, and a supply chain built on long-term relationships rather than commodity transactions.

+Every purchase helps support a network of farmers working to raise standards throughout the industry.
 We are proud to share that vision with our wholesale partners and look forward to building the future of the pearl industry together.